akka/akka/akka-docs/src/main/paradox/scala/project/migration-guide-2.4.x-2.5.x.md

 `akka-contrib` has been deprecated and is scheduled for removal in the next major version.
 The reason is to reduce the amount of things to maintain in the core Akka projects.
 Contributions to the core of Akka or its satellite projects are welcome.
-Contributions that don't fit into existing modules can be hosted in new Akka Github repositories in the `akka` Github organization or outside of it depending on what kind of library it is.
+Contributions that don't fit into existing modules can be hosted in new Akka GitHub repositories in the `akka` GitHub organization or outside of it depending on what kind of library it is.
 Please ask.

 ### Aggregator